gavin2059/portfolio/Readme.txt

 TODO:
-- fix arrows
-- loading animation
+- have legacy version for older browsers?
-- style scrollbar?
+- style scrollbar instead of hiding it?
-- compatibility